wkrea/git-cop/README.md

 This makes parsing the Markdown syntax easier when reviewing a Git commit as the syntax used for bullet points and *emphasis* are now, distinctly, unique.

-### Commit Body Leading Space
+### Commit Body Leading Line

 | Enabled | Severity | Defaults |
 |---------|----------|----------|
 | true    | error    | none     |

-Ensures there is a leading space between the commit subject and body.
+Ensures there is a leading, empty line, between the commit subject and body.
 Generally, this isn't an issue but sometimes the Git CLI can be misued or a misconfigured Git editor will smash the subject line and start of the body as one run-on paragraph.
 Example:

     # Disallowed